-Today’s itinerary will cover the must-see attractions of Stockholm.
+Day 1 of this ‘3 Days in Stockholm’ itinerary will cover the must-see attractions of Stockholm.
 You will be walking for most of the morning in the Old Town and should make use of public transport to get to the other sights.

 1. Gamla Stan (Old Town)

-Ah, I could spend days just leering at doors, windows and other architectural elements here.
+Ah, I could spend days just leering at doors, windows, and other architectural elements here.
 One of the best experiences is to visit early in the morning when light filters through the streets and the shutters on the buildings are still closed, it feels akin to being transported to Medieval times.

 2. Riddarholm Church

 The red brick church has expanded over the centuries and attained its characteristic lattice-work, cast-iron tower after a big blaze in 1835.
 The cast-iron church steeple is very beautiful and interesting to look at.

 Riddarholm Church served as the burial ground for Swedish monarchs for over six centuries.
 In addition to the 200 graves, the interior features are a number of ornate pewter and gold sarcophagi, as well as an array of stone crypts in its interior.
 Admittedly, it’s much nicer on the outside though.

-The church is open daily from 10:00–17:00 (mid–May to mid–September).
+Riddarholm Church is open daily from 10:00–17:00 (mid–May to mid–September).
 It is open only on the weekends from 10:00–16:00 (mid–May to late November).
-Admission costs 50 SEK.
+The entrance costs 60 SEK.